Michael McDonald (musician): Steely Dan

-McDonald became a member of Steely Dan's touring band in 1973, singing lead and backing vocals.
-As he recalled in a 2016 interview:
+McDonald became a member of Steely Dan's touring band in 1974, performing Wurlitzer electric piano and vocals; he took the lead vocals on "Show Biz Kids" and the final verse of "Pretzel Logic", and shared the lead with the band's other two lead vocalists on "Bodhisattva".
+He recalled in a 2016 interview:

 I literally threw my piano in the back of my Pinto and drove down to where they were rehearsing and auditioned.
 Remarkably I got the gig, not because of my keyboard playing but because I could sing all the high parts.
-I could tell that appealed to Donald (Fagen)—'cause I could sing like a girl.
-McDonald became one of the many in-studio adjunct members of the band, providing backing vocals on tracks for 1975's Katy Lied.
-He appeared on subsequent Steely Dan recordings, including 1976's The Royal Scam, and 1977's Aja.
-He also played keyboards on some Steely Dan tracks.
+I could tell that that appealed to Donald (Fagen)—'cause I could sing like a girl.
+At the end of McDonald's first tour with them, Steely Dan was retired as a live act.
+McDonald then became one of the many in-studio adjunct members of the band, providing backing vocals on tracks for 1975's Katy Lied.
+Steely Dan biographer Anthony Robustelli assessed that for most people, the entrance of McDonald's backing vocal on "Bad Sneakers" (which occurs on the lyric "going insane") is the most memorable part of the song.
+He appeared on subsequent Steely Dan recordings, including 1976's The Royal Scam, 1977's Aja, and 1980's Gaucho.

-McDonald continued to provide backing vocals for Steely Dan for their 1980 release, Gaucho.
 In 2006, he rejoined Steely Dan on the band's summer tour, both as the opening act and as part of the band.